 To request paternity pay, an employee must provide the following information to his/her employer:

 - Self-certificates can be used to provide this information to an employer.
-Forms and guidance are available online from HMRC
+Forms and guidance on Statutory Paternity Pay (SPP) and Leave are available online from HMRC

 Maternity rights for agency workers